There IS an external examination of this course at this level in Year 12.

 SIXCCS101 - Provide information and assistance

 Course Fee: A student choosing to complete this qualification at Prendiville Catholic College will be charged a subject levy which absorbs the delivery costs of completing the qualification from the RTO (Registered Training Organisation).
-An approximate levy of $130 per student will be incurred in 2017.
+An approximate levy of $300 per student will be incurred.

 Auspicing: Our College has an auspicing arrangement with Hospitality Group Training for this qualification, so students will be enrolled with this RTO.